RizwanSheriff24434/Task-Management/README.md

 A full-stack Task Management web application built using **Laravel (backend)** and **Vue 3 with Inertia.js (frontend)**.
 This app allows users to create, edit, delete, and manage tasks with status filters and motivational quotes.

+> DB is already in database folder as sqlite.

 ## Screenshots